ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/Oxford-Instruments-Mercury-IPS.md

 the [IPS](Oxford-Instruments-IPS).
 Much of the information on the IPS wiki page also applies to the Mercury IPS.

-## Hardware quirks (Legacy mode)

-The following faults can be seen when operating the magnet fully from the front panel, but it is likely that software will also run into the same conditions:
-  * The firmware will sometimes crash/freeze.
-To reset it, the whole power supply needs to be power-cycled.
-This is obviously undesirable for a magnet power supply, and cryogenics are chasing OI about this issue.
-It's not clear whether this issue is general to all Mercury IPS units or whether we have one faulty unit.
-  * The switch heater occasionally reports that it's ON when it's actually OFF
-  * The power supply reports a voltage of ~9000V which is incorrect (a sensible voltage for this power supply would be around ~8V while ramping)

 ## SCPI Protocol

 The IPS IOC now supports the SCPI protocol, which is more feature rich than Legacy mode.